-Are high ammonia blood levels making you crazy?
+Are high ammonia levels making your brain tired?
 Excess ammonia, or hyperammonemia, can be the cause of neurological and metabolic disorders.
-Why do these levels rise?
-Learn why below!
+Why do these levels rise and what can you do about it?

-Ammonia build-up can result due to a variety of reasons.
-Liver damage, which includes both Cirrhosis and Hepatitis, are two likely culprits, as well as, genetic snps.
-Heredity, toxicity due to viruses and chemicals, and poor food and lifestyle choices, such as drug and alcohol abuse, all play a part.
+Ammonia build-up can result from a variety of factors.
+Liver damage, which includes both cirrhosis and hepatitis, are two likely culprits, as well as genetic SNPs.
+Heredity, toxicity due to viruses and chemicals, and poor food and lifestyle choices, such as drug and alcohol abuse, all play a role.

 Signs of Ammonia Buildup